 The hike is about 0.5 miles long round trip and offers beautiful views.
 You can literally see the waterfall a few minutes into the hike since it’s so short.

 The trail will lead you to the pool’s edge which gives a view of the 20-foot waterfall.

 There is a local cliff jumping spot located at the top of the falls.
 Kapena Falls is one of our top places to cliff jump in Oahu.
 Be careful if jumping into the water as injuries have been reported here before.
 Jump at your own risk.

 The Maunawili Falls are located near Kailua, about 30 miles from Waikiki.
 The hike is very moderate and offers some of the most spectacular views I have ever seen.
 The total trip is about 2.8 miles long.

 There are two jumps at the end and the waterfall is very beautiful but can get crowded in the afternoon.

 If you are anything like me and do not like big crowds, be sure to visit early mornings instead of the afternoons.

 I saw a bunch of families with kids doing this hike, which is a very good sign of an easy to moderate hike.

-The La’ie Falls are a two-tiered waterfall located near the town of La’ie on the windward side of Oahu.
+The La’ie Falls is a two-tiered waterfall located near the town of La’ie on the windward side of Oahu.

 The hike is 7 miles round trip and can take up to 4 hours depending on your pace and how often you stop.
 It is rated as moderate to difficult.